open-telemetry/opentelemetry-python-contrib/exporter/opentelemetry-exporter-prometheus-remote-write/README.rst

 .. |pypi| image:: https://badge.fury.io/py/opentelemetry-exporter-prometheus-remote-write.svg
    :target: https://pypi.org/project/opentelemetry-exporter-prometheus-remote-write/

-This package contains an exporter to send `OTLP`_ metrics from the `OpenTelemetry Python SDK`_ directly to a `Prometheus Remote Write integrated backend`_ (such as Cortex or Thanos) without having to run an instance of the Prometheus server.
+This package contains an exporter to send metrics from the OpenTelemetry Python SDK directly to a Prometheus Remote Write integrated backend
+(such as Cortex or Thanos) without having to run an instance of the Prometheus server.

 Installation